droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-request/index.md

 For Droonga Engine nodes you can send a Droonga native message directly.
 And, for HTTP protocol adapter nodes you can send HTTP requests also.

+When you hope to send too much messages at once, see also [descriptions of the `droonga-send` command](../droonga-send/).

 ## Usage {#usage}

 ### Basic usage